July 5, 2023 08:20 am ETEstimated Read Time: 10 Minutes

 The names sativa and indica are also used when referring to hybrids.
 Hybrids are types of cannabis strains that have been bred from both sativas and indicas.
 “Sativa dominant” and “indica dominant” are terms commonly used at dispensaries to describe which subspecies a hybrid most resembles.
 If you prefer sativas, for example, you may find that you like the effects of sativa-dominant hybrid strains of cannabis the most.

-Appearance: Hybrids can have a mix of characteristics of both indicas and sativas, depending upon the genetics.
+Appearance: Hybrids can have a mix of characteristics of both indicas and sativas, depending upon their genetics.

 Desired Effects: Hybrids bred from sativas and indicas land somewhere on the spectrum.
-Exactly how a specific hybrid effects someone changes depending on which traits were inherited from the parent plants.
+Exactly how a specific hybrid affects someone changes depending on which traits were inherited from the parent plants.

 So, why do we think the words indica and sativa make all the difference in our choices?
 To more effectively choose cannabis products that produce the different effects you’re looking for, let’s go into more detail about the defining characteristics of strains.

-Today, the conversation around strains is a lot more complicated than once thought, andnew categories are being proposed.
 Due to selective breeding, most strains are not purely indica or sativa.
+Instead, most strains are labeled as sativa-dominant or indica-dominant hybrids.
 There are other factors that are more telling of the benefits and effects of a specific strain.

 Two of the most important of these factors are the cannabinoid profile and the terpene profile of each strain.
 In order to find the right strain, you need to understand how these factors influence the experience you have and the type of high you feel.
 Let’s take a closer look at each.